Optimum personal recovery and wellbeing.

 Our Service Model

-Based on Coleman’s Recovery approach and incorporates the (Department of Health) ‘Victorian Framework for Recovery-Orientated Practice’ (2011) and the National Mental Health Standards (2010).
+Mentis Assist's Service Model incorporates the (Department of Health) ‘Victorian Framework for Recovery-Orientated Practice’ (2011) and the National Mental Health Standards (2010).

 We ensure a highly skilled, supported and informed workforce, providing opportunities for reflective practice, flexibility and innovation, developing and maintaining collaborative partnerships, evaluation, planning and continuous improvement.